axgkl/pds/README.md

 ### Gotchas

-Note the screen size!
-Try your tests with the same tmux geometry than in `pds.sh`'s `run_tmux` function (40x100 by default).
+- Mind Test Screen Size

 ⚠️ Do not assert on content shown only at wider screensizes!
+Try your tests with the same tmux geometry than in `pds.sh`'s `run_tmux` function (40x100 by default).

 ---